bnbshare/BnbShare.github.io/README.md

 # BnbShare

-[Bnb] is a project to share information on Binance Smart Chain.
+[BnbShare](http://BnbShare.github.io) is a project to share information on Binance Smart Chain.

 > The website is not the only one entry to BnbShare.
 BnbShare is a DApp.
 So you can download the html files to your own server or access the contract in other ways.